 Do not leave the space heater unattended

 Space heaters are a great way to add warmth to a cold room, however, they should be used sparingly.
 Space heaters are known to the biggest contributor to home fires compared to all other heating equipment.
 So, before you start using your space heater, you should check your heating unit, insulation, air sealing and ductwork to identify any sources of drafts that may be causing creating chilly or drafty spots in your room.

 Ensure that your chimney is clean

 Malfunctioning heating equipment, especially chimneys are another major cause of residential fires.
-So make sure they are cleaned regularly and properly maintained to avoid buildup of creosote, which is the buildup of combination of smoke, gases, vapor, tar and ash with natural condensation.
+So make sure they are cleaned regularly and properly maintained to avoid the buildup of creosote, which is the buildup of a combination of smoke, gases, vapor, tar, and ash with natural condensation.
 This substance sticks to the sides of chimneys and is highly combustible.
 Regular cleaning can help avoid fires.

 Watch out for HVAC maintenance issues

 Your HVAC system can breakdown and degrade with time, and this degradation can result in dangerous conditions.
 It may develop wiring issues that can cause shorts and fires.

 A cracked heat exchanger is another problem that poses fire risk as well as carbon monoxide poisoning risk.
 Leaking fuel lines can prove disastrous as well because natural gas or any other fuel can instantly catch fire that can spread quickly.